-Pension, retirement annuity and provident funds will all be subject to the onethird lump sum and two-thirds annuity rules, unless the lump sum is below R150 000 or the member is at least 55 years old on 1 March 2016.
+Pension and retirement annuity funds are subject to the one-third lump sum and the two-thirds annuity rules unless the lump sum is below R247 500 (2016: R75 000).

-Lump sums from provident funds will be apportioned to ensure contributions made prior to this change and the resultant growth may be paid out as a lump sum not subject to the new annuitisation rules.
+As from 1 March 2018, lump sums from provident funds will be subject to annuitisation and apportioned to ensure contributions made prior to 1 March 2018 and the resultant growth may be paid out as a lump sum.
+Where the member will be at least 55 years old on 1 March 2018 the lump sum from the provident fund is not subject to the annuitisation rules.